xNul/palworld-host-save-fix/README.md

 ~~Details: Guild membership doesn't work properly after fixing a character.
 This is likely happening because there's some guild configuration being missed in the character migration from the old save to the new save.~~

 ~~Workaround: \[Co-op Only\] In co-op, before moving the save, transfer ownership from the co-op host's character to another character and have the co-op host's character leave the guild.
-Fixes the issue entirely.~~
+Fixes the issue entirely.
+Doesn't work when all players lose their save data because there is no working player to hold the guild.~~

 ### \[Pal bug\]